Define Data with Fields

 HtmlField

-TextField first select an HTML element by CSS Selector or XPath Selector, then get the raw HTML code of the selected element.
+TextField first select an HTML element by CSS Selector or XPath Selector,

 If there's some spaces or some text outside any HTML elements between this element and next element, then this part of text will also inside the return value.
 It's an unstable feature, perhaps in later versions the outside text will be remove by default.